huaweicloud/terraform-provider-huaweicloud/docs/resources/networking_port.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the networking port resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new port resource.

 * `name` - (Optional) A unique name for the port.
 Changing this updates the `name` of an existing port.